Flamefork/fleet/README.md

       <li class="post"><(post :title)></li>
     <") posts)>

-Need to mention that this construction supports lexical scoping.
+Need to mention that all this supports lexical scoping and other Clojure fectures just like reference (previous) expression.

 ## Examples

+### Language

 Template file (`post_dedicated.fleet`):
     <head>